 Children who engage in a quality preschool program are generally better prepared to start primary school and progress through life.
 The Australian Government supports states and territories to ensure a nationally consistent quality preschool program is available for all children in the year before school.

 Funding for preschool

-The Australian Government and all states and territories have agreed to a four-year Preschool Reform Agreement.
-The agreement locks in Commonwealth funding for preschool to the end of 2025.
-It also commits to reforms to improve preschool participation and outcomes.
+The Australian Government and all states and territories have agreed to a $2 billion, four-year Preschool Reform Agreement (PRA).
+The agreement locks in Australian Government funding for preschool to the end of 2025.

 Previous funding arrangements